-Rare surgery to separate twins conjoined at head
+New life, apart: Brothers conjoined at head are in surgery

 What's it like to separate twins?

 "It's actually pretty awesome," he says.
 "It's chaotic.
-You're trying to get two kids on two tables ...
+You're trying to get two kids on two tables. ...
 The problem is when you have nothing holding the brain in, the brain can actually slip and fall out.
 So, it's quite a treat to get them repositioned.

-"We've got it down to a fine art, but in the beginning it was a bit of a challenge."
+"We've got it down to a fine art, but in the beginning, it was a bit of a challenge."

 Like Nicole and Christian, Goodrich's biggest concern is for Anias, because of the issues he's already faced.
 Traditionally, the weakest child is most at risk of dying on the operating table.